sarvex/magisk-files/docs/faq.md

 ### Enable SuList causes root loss.
 How to fix?

 - Make sure `logcat` is working.
 SuList rely on output of `logcat` to works.
 If `logcat` is disabled, it will no longer be able to detect any new process and `su` will not be mounted.
 - Try enabling `logd` if it is disabled by ROM.
-It can be enabled by using this command `start logd` in Terminal Emulator.
+It can be enabled by using this command `start logd` (root shell) in Terminal Emulator.
 - Uninstall any bad modules that try to disable `logd`.
 - Increase buffer size of logcat to 16M.
-You can use this command `logcat -G 16M` in Terminal Emulator.
+You can use this command `logcat -G 16M` (root shell) in Terminal Emulator.
 - Some ROMs has abnormal `logcat`, please try using another ROM.
+- Test if `logcat` is working before enabling SuList, type `logcat -b events -s am_proc_start` (root shell) in Terminal Emulator and open few apps, it should be some lines printed out.